-I also love that Mitchell shares a variety of personal examples from his own business.
+Mitchell shares a variety of personal examples from his own business.
 Although they aren’t all directly transferable to other business models, the concepts and principles can be adapted to suit your business needs.
 The personal stories Mitchell mentions are relevant and truly highlight the value of constantly showering your customer with physical and metaphorical hugs.

 You are a small business owners – Learn how to improve customer relationships and understand how to compete against your online competitors